This article was first published on DollarsAndSense.sg

 The minimum qualifying salaries (and corresponding adjustments for older and more experienced applicants) were raised to $2,500 for new applicants from 1 October 2020, and from 1 May 2021 for renewal applicants.
 This will be further raised to $3,000 from 1 September 2022.
 Additionally, there will be higher minimum qualifying salaries for the Financial Services sector.
 This will be set at $3,500 from 1 September 2022.

 There is a monthly levy of either $330 or $650 that employers need to pay, depending on how many foreign nationals are working at the company.
 Companies are also limited by a quota that caps the number of S Pass holders at 13% of the company’s total workforce in the services sector or 20% in all other sectors (construction, marine shipyard, and process).
 The monthly levy will also be gradually raised to $650 over 3 years for Tier 1 levy.

 From 1 January 2021, the quota will be revised to 10% for the services sector, and 18% for all other sectors, respectively.
 And from 1 January 2023, the quota for all other sectors will be further reduced to 15%.

 Once employers successfully apply for an S Pass, it is valid for up to 2 years and is renewable.
 S Pass holders are able to apply for passes for their family members.

 Employment Pass (EP)

-In addition, there will be even higher qualifying salaries specifically for the Financial Services sector, which will be raised to $5,000 from 1 December 2020.
-For renewal EP holders, the new salary criteria will apply from 1 May 2021.
+In addition, there are even higher qualifying salaries specifically for the Financial Services sector, $5,000 from 1 December 2020.
+This will be raised to $5,500 from 1 September 2022.